Who comes to St Saviour’s?

 Most definitely!
 Your children and youngsters can stay with you throughout the service or go to their age-related groups.
 All ages are very welcome.

-To find out more about our children’s and young people’s activities, both for Sundays and weekdays, please see our Children, and Young people pages.
-You are welcome to come into their group with them at first, to help them settle in.
+Parents/guardians are welcome to come to the group with their children at first, to help them settle in.
 On your child’s first visit, let the group leader know you are new and they will give you a registration form.
 Or come along and see Caz Gatehouse, our Children’s Minister, to find out more.

 After services, the supervision of children is the responsibility of parents/guardians, and we ask you to keep them safe, especially around hot drinks, and not to allow them to play upstairs unsupervised.